Updating the Canopy application¶

-In this case the dialog is showing that both versions are 0.9.0 but that a newer build is available (580 to 581).
+In this case the dialog is showing that the update is from version 1.7.1 to 1.7.2.

 The ‘Install and Relaunch’ button will immediately apply the update, close Canopy, and relaunch it.
 Please save any file changes in the editor before you select this option (also, the GUI will prompt you to do so).